rsksmart/devportal-1.0/_rsk/node/configure/reference.md

     * `rpc.providers.web.ws.bind_address = address`
       is the WS-RPC server listening interface.
       By default RSK uses `localhost`.

+    **NOTE**: in order to use websockets functionality, suffix `websocket` must be added to the endpoint.
+Example: `ws://localhost:4445/websocket`.
 * `rpc.modules` lists of different RPC modules.
   If a module is not in the list and enabled, its RPC calls are discarded.